-In addition to representing clients in public inquiries and inquests, Chambers has a depth of experience conducting investigations for clients away from the court arena.
-In investigation work, members use their core skills – focused questioning, thorough analysis of the evidence and the provision of clear written conclusions – to deliver an outstanding service to clients.
+Chambers has a depth of experience working on independent investigations away from the more forensic forum of traditional inquisitorial processes such as inquests and inquiries.
+In this context, members use their core skills – thorough analysis of the evidence, focused questioning and the provision of clear written conclusions – to deliver an outstanding service to clients.

 Chambers is recognised as having strength across a broad range of practice areas – including clinical negligence, education, employment, environment, personal injury, adult and child safeguarding, public law and tax, professional discipline and sport.
 This enables us to handle issues calling for investigation in a wide range of sectors and to represent a diverse client base.
 This client base typically includes central and local government; private, public, third sector and faith-based organisations; police forces; prisons; NHS and transport bodies; insurers; media companies; schools and universities; medical professionals; healthcare, regulatory and governing bodies.

-Members with employment law experience regularly conduct investigations into allegations of bullying, harassment, discrimination and different forms of misconduct in the workplace.
-They also advise on policies and processes to address these.
+Members with employment law experience regularly conduct investigations into allegations of bullying, discrimination, harassment and other forms of misconduct in the workplace.
+They also advise on policies and processes addressing such issues.

 A number of members accept instructions on a direct access basis.